square/reader-sdk-flutter-plugin/docs/get-started.md

         targetSdkVersion 27
         multiDexEnabled true
       }
     }

-    dependencies {
-      // Add this dependency if your minSdkVersion < 21
-      implementation 'com.android.support:multidex:1.0.3'
-      // ...
-    }
     ```
 1. If your `minSdkVersion` is **less than 21**, you also need to include the